amangalick/amangalick.github.io/README.md

 ## Features

 - **CO2 Saved Calculator:** Users can input the weight of their composted materials, such as food scraps, yard waste, and organic matter, and we will output how much CO2 they saved as a result.
+- **How to Track Accurately:** Users can come to this page to learn more information about how/why to compost

 ## How to Use